For the purposes of this code, except where the context clearly indicates otherwise, the term:

 (38) “Supervisor” means the supervisor of elections.

 (39) “Tactile input device” means a device that provides information to a voting system by means of a voter touching the device, such as a keyboard, and that complies with the requirements of s.
 101.56062(1)(k) and (l).

 (40) “Third-party registration organization” means any person, entity, or organization soliciting or collecting voter registration applications.
 A third-party voter registration organization does not include:

 (a) A person who seeks only to register to vote or collect voter registration applications from that person’s spouse, child, or parent; or

 (b) A person engaged in registering to vote or collecting voter registration applications as an employee or agent of the division, supervisor of elections, Department of Highway Safety and Motor Vehicles, or a voter registration agency.

-(40) “Voter interface device” means any device that communicates voting instructions and ballot information to a voter and allows the voter to select and vote for candidates and issues.
+(43) “Voter interface device” means any device that communicates voting instructions and ballot information to a voter and allows the voter to select and vote for candidates and issues.
 A voter interface device may not be used to tabulate votes.
 Any vote tabulation must be based upon a subsequent scan of the marked marksense ballot or the voter-verifiable paper output after the voter interface device process has been completed.